1EdTech/casa-protocol/protocol.md

 ### Node

 The `Node` object is a logical representation of an entity that may interact with the `Engine`.
-However, this structure does not intrinsically provide authorization.
-Instead, authorization is derived from node subclasses including `AdjInPeer`, `AdjOutPeer` and `Outlet`.
+This structure does not itself provide authorization; instead, it is an abstract structure extended by `AdjInPeer`, `AdjOutPeer`, `AdjInOutPeer` and `Outlet`, each of which provide mechanisms for determining identity and authorization.

 The JSON Schema for `Node`: